 Note that it is also possible for an investor to purchase only specific assets of a given company (partnership), which will obviously limit the purchaser’s liability and, at the same time, will not lead to the acquisition of the entire business.

 Sale of shares

 Shareholders of Polish companies do not bear personal liability for the company’s obligations.
-Consequently, an investor acquiring shares in a company will not be liable with their assets for the company’s debts.
+Consequently, an investor acquiring shares in a existing limited liability company or joint-stock company will not be liable with their assets for the company’s debts.
 Although the purchaser does not bear personal liability for the company’s debts, they may lose out on the company’s purchase.
 The value of the purchased company may prove to be much lower in reality due to, for example, hidden liabilities and other unidentified risks.
 Moreover, the shareholders, although not liable to third parties, may have liabilities towards the company itself.
 If shares are sold by a shareholder with such liabilities, the purchaser is jointly and severally liable with the shareholder for their non-satisfaction.
 Therefore, the purchase of companies almost always involves a due diligence process and a number of other agreements to secure the purchaser.